ritza-co/fusionauth-quickstart-springboot-web/README.md

 # Quickstart: Spring Web and Thymeleaf with FusionAuth

-This respository contains a SpringBoot application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.
+This repository contains a SpringBoot application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

 ## Setup